samxspam/VideoEnhancer/README.md

-# 🎬 Video Quality Booster - RIFE + Real-ESRGAN
+# 🎬 Video Enhancer - RIFE + Real-ESRGAN
 # Script by samxspam
 This script automates the process of:
 1. Interpolating videos to 60 FPS using [RIFE](https://github.com/megvii-research/ECCV2022-RIFE)